cyberphone/doc/payments/dual-mode-open-banking-api.md

 current `access_token`.
 This link requires some kind of *user identity* to function.
 The only requirement is that it is **Static**, **Unique per user**, and represented as an **ASCII string**.
-This information should be provided in the OAuth2 response, here using the extension property `userid`:
+This information should be provided in the OAuth2 authorization response, here using an extension property `userid`:
 ```json
 {
   "access_token": "619763e4-cf77-4d2f-838e-1f6c6b634040",